Home » Internet » Youtube Loading Slow – It’s Time to Speed Up!

-Youtube has been really slow for last few weeks, some people say months.
-After all it takes ages lately before you can run a video, all you see is endless loading and slow buffering.
-Let’s presume you don’t have a dial-up connection, if so it’s very advisable not to run videos in high quality (HQ) or high definition (HD).
+YouTube has been really slow for the last few weeks, some people say months.
+It takes ages before you can play a video, all you see is endless loading and very slow buffering.
+Let’s presume you don’t have a dial-up connection.
+If you do, it’s very advisable not to run videos in a high quality (HQ) or high definition (HD).

-If you have ADSL connection or higher, follow these steps to make Youtube loading fast again.
-We are going to change DNS servers you got from your ISP.
+If you have a ADSL connection or higher, follow these steps to make YouTube loading fast again.
+We are going to change the DNS servers you got from your ISP.

-This particularly method to speed up Youtube is shown for Windows Vista, but should look quite similar on XP, or even with Windows 7.
+This particularly method, to speed up YouTube is shown for Windows Vista, but should look quite similar on Win XP, or even on Windows 7 and Windows 8.

 1. Go Windows Start button, and run Control Panel.